locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 ## Tile

-A tile (sometimes called a "chip") is a sub-region of  a scene, usually square, usually with dimensions that are some power of 2.
-It is usually encoded as a two-dimensional array, or a a one-dimensional array with width/height dimensions.
-Tiles may be singleband or multiband (multi-channel).
-The tile is the primary discretization unit used in RasterFrames; the bands of a scene are separated into different columns, and the band's raster is carved up into tiles for each row.
+A tile (sometimes called a "chip") is a rectangular subset of a @ref:[scene](concepts.md#scene).
+A tile can conceptually be though of as a two-dimensional array.

+Some EO data has many bands or channels.
+Tiles in this context are conceptually a three-dimensional array, with the extra dimension representing the bands.

+Tiles are often square and the dimensions are some power of two, for example 256 by 256.

+The tile is the primary discretization unit used in RasterFrames.
+Each band of a scene is in a separate column.
+The scene's overall @ref:[extent](concepts.md#extent) is carved up into smaller extents for each tile.
+Each row of the DataFrame contains a two-dimensional tile per band column.

 ## Projected Extent